anotherLostKitten/paJAMeterServer/readme.md

 `jamrun pajameter.jxe --app=ps --fog` will start the parameter server; this should be done once.

-`jamrun pajaameter.jxe --app=ps` will start a worker; this can be done as many times as desired.
+`jamrun pajameter.jxe --app=ps` will start a worker; this can be done as many times as desired.

 The sequential reference implementation can be compiled through the makefile.